Eugene Mcdermott

 © History Oasis

-In 1950, he collaborated with Cecil Green to co-found St. Mark's School of Texas, a prestigious preparatory school in Dallas.
+In 1950, he joined Cecil Green to establish St. Mark's School of Texas, which began as a small boys' preparatory school in north Dallas.

 MCDERMOTT WAS ACTIVELY INVOLVED IN THE ARTS